claymfischer/ontogeny/README.md

 This largely hasn't been tested on systems other than CentOS.
 For instance, my Mac OS laptop uses a different `grep` from the servers I work on, and the Mac OS terminal does not color things with `echo`, only with `printf`.

 Portability is important and needs work.
+Ensuring consistent usage statements (and -h and --help flags) also needs work.

 `$ git pull`